ykzhang721/TimeArena/README.md

 Optional arguments
 1. `--constraint` refers to apply resource constraints.
 (In cooking scenario, we limit the number of pot, fryer and oven to at most one).
-2. `--sp` refers to self-plan prompting method.
+2. `--prompting` refers to prompting method, including 'react', 'reflexion' and 'selfplan'.

 #### For Open Source Models